 If you’re convicted of a felony offense, you are prohibited for life from possessing a gun in California.
 If you’re convicted of a misdemeanor offense, you are barred from possessing a gun for 10 years.
 Most misdemeanor domestic violence convictions carry a 10-year ban; however, a misdemeanor conviction of PC 273.5 may carry a lifetime ban.
 After this 10-year period has concluded, your right to possess a gun is automatically restored.

 A domestic violence charge may disrupt the connection you have with your children, even if the alleged violence wasn’t directed at them.
 According to the California legislature, it’s detrimental to a child if domestic violence or abuse is perpetrated in the child’s home.
 As a result, California courts have the right to take custody and visitation rights away from you in the wake of a domestic violence charge.

 Contact an Expert California Domestic Violence Defense Attorney

 If you or a loved one is facing a domestic violence charge, it’s important that you speak with a trusted domestic violence defense attorney.
 The expert lawyers at the Aron Law Firm, led by William M. Aron, are here to protect you against your accuser by investigating your case in detail and building a robust defense.
 Our legal team is well-versed in domestic violence defense law and may help you avoid the consequences that stem from this offense.

 At the Aron Law Firm, we understand and have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach to make the legal process as painless as possible.
-To speak with a criminal defense attorney, schedule a free consultation by giving us a call at (805) 618-1768 or by completing our onlinecontact form today.
+To speak with a criminal defense attorney, schedule a consultation by giving us a call at (805) 500-7536 or by completing our onlinecontact form today.